ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 The new type of ``Q`` might seem somewhat complex, but a good way to think about it is that it is a computation running in ``IO`` along with a all the ``Quasi`` methods that run in ``env -> IO _`` and also a value of ``env``.
 The type is abstract since we don't want to make any assumptions about the monads defined in ``lib:ghc`` in ``ghc-internal``.

-We would alter the code for running splices in ``GHC.Tc.Gen.Splice`` and would construct a value of type ``MetaHandlers TcM`` using the existing implementations.
+We would alter the code for running splices in ``GHC.Tc.Gen.Splice`` and would construct a value of type ``MetaHandlers`` using the existing implementations.
 To do so we would defined something like this::

   -- this replaces: runQuasi :: Quasi m => m a -> TcM a